turingschool/curriculum/source/projects/contact_manager.markdown

   end
 ```

-Run `rake` and it'll fail for several reasons.
+Run your tests and it'll fail for several reasons.
 Work through them one-by-one until it's passing.
 Here's how I did it:

 * Create a `Fabricator` for `Company` similar to the one for `Person`
 * Create a migration to add `user_id` to the companies table